Advantages of plant-based diet – why am I mostly raw vegan?

 Most processed foods are high in carbohydrates which, unless burned by the body’s activity, end up converted in the body to sugars that are stored in the form of fat on our bodies.
 Eating a diet of refined carbohydrates gluts the body with sugar and deprives it of vitamins, minerals, and protein.
 A move to lower carbohydrate whole plant foods will begin the body’s transition to its optimum weight.

 A plant-based diet needs to not include eating large amounts refined starches or sugar.
 Do not use palm oil, which can cause inflammation that may lead to disease (and its production is not good for the environment).
-Hydrogenated oils also should not be used because they are one molecule away from plastic and will clog up your bloodstream over time and cause your heart to work harder.
-The best are cold-pressed oils, such as coconut oil.
+Hydrogenated oils also should NOT be used because they are one molecule away from plastic and will clog up your bloodstream over time and cause your heart to work harder.
+If you ned to use oils, the best are cold-pressed oils, such as coconut oil.

 Make sure that you include variety in your diet by varying the plant choices that you use.
 It will add interest into your meals as well as variety in the vitamins and minerals that you are consuming.
 Introducing even a few changes per week towards giving you more vegetables and fruits in your diet will add up over time and equate to a healthier lifestyle.